HIS 101 American History: Colonies to Reconstruction (4)

 HIS 375 Gender Issues in World History (4)

 An examination of how gender roles have shaped the experiences of diverse men and women in a range of human societies worldwide, and how those roles have affected experiences of cultural interaction among societies in modern and recent history.
 Using historical monographs and primary sources, students will employ critical reading and writing skills to gain in-depth knowledge of these experiences and of trends in the field of gender history that can guide independent inquiry.
-Fulfills the SUNY General Education requirement in Western Civilizations and Other World Civilizations.
-Cross-listed with IDS 375.
+Fulfills the SUNY General Education requirement in Other World Civilizations.

 HIS 390 Topics in History (4)